christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 I would say that Tensorflow brings nothing really new, but **the main advantage is that everything is in one place, and easy to install**, which is very nice.
 Caffe remains for me the main tool where R&D occurs, but I believe that Tensorflow will become greater and greater in the future.
 Technical work done by Google is usually very great.

-# Let's give a try
+# Let's give it a try

 Let's install [Tensorflow](http://tensorflow.org/get_started/os_setup.md) on an iMac :